maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>à </translation>

 ERR
-There is a trailing whitespace at the end of the French translation ("à ").
-This is a whitespace formatting issue.
+Trailing whitespace in the translation.

 Correct translation:
 à